 \subsection{Numerical example}

 The following numerical example visualizes the convergence of the control system \eqref{eq:2:1}, \eqref{eq:3:1} for various parameter settings.
 The assigned (most simple) disturbance is a constant value $\sigma=-100$.
-The set linear control parameters are $a=60$, $b=1100$, $c=3000$, that is resulting in a poles configuration $\lambda \in \{-3.28, \, -28.36 \pm j 10.47 \}$, i.e. when the nonlinear integral gain is excluded, i.e. $d=0$.
-Note that for an integral gain equal to $2c=6000$, that corresponds to $d=1$ when $y \rightarrow 0$, the poles configuration results in $\lambda^* \in \{-10, \, -20, \ -30 \}$.
+The set linear control parameters are $a=60$, $b=1100$, $c=3000$.
+This is resulting in a poles configuration $\lambda \in \{-3.28, \, -28.36 \pm j 10.47 \}$ when the nonlinear integral gain is excluded, i.e. $d=0$.
+Note that for an integral gain equal to $2c=6000$, that corresponds to $d=1$ when $y \rightarrow 0$, the poles configuration results in $\lambda^* \in \{-10, \, -20, \ -30 \}$, thus without transient oscillations in the controlled response.
 The initial value $y(0) = -1$ is assigned for a simultaneous set-point and disturbance rejection control task.

-For the assigned parameter $e=-10$, the output convergence on the logarithmic scale is compared for the set parameter values $d = \{1, 2, 3\}$ in Figure \ref{fig:3:2:1}.
+For the assigned parameter $e=-10$, the output convergence on the logarithmic scale are compared for the set parameter values $d = \{1, 2, 3\}$ in Figure \ref{fig:3:2:1}.
 The linear PID case, i.e. for $d=0$, is also included for the sake of comparison.

 Next, for the fixed parameter $d=2$, the output convergence on the logarithmic scale is compared for the set parameter values $e = \{-10, -100, -1000\}$ in Figure \ref{fig:3:2:2}.
-Also here, the linear PID case of $d=0$ is equally shown for comparison.
+Also here, the linear PID case of $d=0$ is also shown for the sake of comparison.

-One can recognize that for some lower threshold $\varepsilon = \mathrm{const}$ of the residual error, the convergence of the nl-PID control outperforms that one of the PID, in terms of $|y(t)| < \varepsilon$ for $t > t_0$ with $t_0$ to be a metric of the settling time.
+One can recognize that for some lower threshold $\varepsilon = \mathrm{const}$ of the residual output error, the convergence of the nl-PID control outperforms that one of the PID, in terms of $|y(t)| < \varepsilon$ for $t > t_0$ with $t_0$ to be a metric of the settling time.
 Simultaneously, for higher $\varepsilon$ values, for instance with $t_0 < 1 $ sec cf. Figures \ref{fig:3:2:1}, \ref{fig:3:2:2}, it is a combination of the $(d,e)$ parameters that allows shaping the output convergence to be superior comparing to the linear control case.
-Note that in addition to the $y(t)$-convergence, the transient over- or undershoots and the control effort can appear as essential in a particular application.
-A further explicit analysis of it, is however out of scope of the recent communication.
+Note that in addition to the $y(t)$-convergence, the transient over- or undershoots and the control effort can appear as essential performance metrics for a particular application at hand.
+A further explicit analysis of this, is however out of scope of the recent communication.